PietroPrandini/GuitarHub/README.md

 A [text editor](https://en.wikipedia.org/wiki/Text_editor) or an IDE specific for LaTex document is useful to edit songs and the code of this book.
 There are many text editors ([Atom](https://atom.io/), [Vim](https://www.vim.org/), [Emacs](https://www.gnu.org/software/emacs/)) and many IDE for LaTex ([Texmaker](http://www.xm1math.net/texmaker/), [TeXstudio](https://sourceforge.net/projects/texstudio/), [TeXworks](https://www.tug.org/texworks/)) but you can use the ones you prefer.

-## songTemp.tex : a simple song template
+## *SongTemp.tex* : a simple song template
-The *songTemp.tex* is a simple template that supports the writing of any song.
+The *SongTemp.tex* is a simple template that supports the writing of any song.
 You don't need any special skills to write a song with this template.

-### Using songTemp.tex: an example
+### Using *SongTemp.tex*: an example
-Here you an example of a song writed by the *songTemp.tex*:
+Here you an example of a song writed by the *SongTemp.tex*:
 ![songSample](img/forReadme/songSample.png)
 ```
 \beginsong{%Title